guildenstern70/SmartQuark/README.md

     gradle quarkusDev

+This project makes use of Quarkus Dev Services, which allows you to run a PostgreSQL database in a container.
+In order to run project and the database, you need to have Docker installed and running.
-Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/
+There is also a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/

 ### Kotlin Version